hugopl/gtk4.cr/tutorial/hello_world.md

 This will create a helloworld directory with some files.

-Then add the gtk4 shard to shard.yml:
+Then add the gtk4 shard to your shard.yml:

 ```YAML
 name: helloworld